Confidence Intervals for Projections of Partially Identified Parameters: Introduction

-The main alternative inference prodedure for projections was introduced in \cite{Romano_Shaikh2008aJSPIWP} and significantly advanced in \cite[BCS henceforth]{BCS14_subv}.
-It is based on profiling out a test statistic.
-The classes of DGPs for which our procedure and the profiling-based method of BCS (BCS-profiling henceforth) can be shown to be uniformly valid are non-nested.
-We show that in well behaved cases, calibrated projection and BCS-profiling are asymptotically equivalent.
-We also provide conditions under which calibrated projection has lower probability of false coverage, thereby establishing that the two methods' power properties are non-ranked.
+\textbf{Relation to existing literature.} The main alternative inference prodedure for projections -- introduced in \cite{Romano_Shaikh2008aJSPIWP} and significantly advanced in BCS -- is based on profiling out a test statistic.
+The classes of DGPs for which calibrated projection and the profiling-based method of BCS (BCS-profiling henceforth) can be shown to be uniformly valid are non-nested.\footnote{See \cite[Section 4.2 and Supplemental Appendix F]{KMS_2017} for a comparison of the statistical properties of calibrated projection and BCS-profiling, summarized here at the end of Section \ref{sec:main:conv}.}

 Computationally, calibrated projection has the advantage that the bootstrap iterates over linear as opposed to nonlinear programming problems.
 While the ``outer" optimization problems in \eqref{eq:def_ci} are potentially intricate, our algorithm is geared toward them.
-Our Monte Carlo simulations suggest that these two factors give calibrated projection a considerable computational edge over BCS-profiling, with an average speed gain of about 78-times.
+Monte Carlo simulations suggest that these two factors give calibrated projection a considerable computational edge over profiling, though profiling can also benefit from the E-A-M algorithm.
+Indeed, in Appendix \ref{sec:MC} we replicate the Monte Carlo experiment of BCS and find that adapting E-A-M to their method improves computation time by a factor of about $4$, while switching to calibrated projection improves it by a further factor of about $17$.

-In an influential paper, \cite{PakesPorterHo2011} also use linearization but, subject to this approximation, directly bootstrap the sample projection.\footnote{The published version, i.e. \cite{PPHI_ECMA}, does not contain the inference part.} This is valid only under stringent conditions, and we show that calibrated projection can be much simplified under those conditions.
-Other related papers that explicitly consider inference on projections include \cite{AndrewsBerryJia04}, \cite{ber:mol08}, \cite{BontempsMagnacMaurin2012E}, \cite{CTT11}, \cite{Kaido12}, \cite{Kitagawa12}, \cite{KT15}, and \cite{Wan13}.
-However, some are Bayesian, as opposed to our frequentist approach, and none of them establish uniform validity of confidence sets. \cite{CCOT} establish uniform validity of MCMC-based confidence intervals for projections, but these are aimed at covering the entire set $\{p^\prime \theta:\theta \in \Theta_I(P)\}$, whereas we aim at covering the projection of $\theta$.
-Finally, \cite{GMO16} have used our insight in the context of set identified spatial VARs.
+In an influential paper, \cite[][PPHI henceforth]{PakesPorterHo2011} also use linearization but, subject to this approximation, directly bootstrap the sample projection.
+This is valid only under stringent conditions.\footnote{The published version of PPHI, i.e. \cite{PPHI_ECMA}, does not contain the inference part. \cite[Section 4.2]{KMS_2017} show that calibrated projection can be much simplified under the conditions imposed by PPHI.} Other related articles that explicitly consider inference on projections include \cite{ber:mol08}, \cite{BontempsMagnacMaurin2012E}, \cite{Kaido12}, and \cite{KT15}.
+None of these establish uniform validity of confidence sets. \cite{CCOT} establish uniform validity of MCMC-based confidence intervals for projections, but aim at covering the projection of the entire identified region $\Theta_I(P)$ (defined later) and not just of the true $\theta$. \cite{GMO16} use our insight in the context of set identified spatial VARs.